PG 1159 star

 Some PG 1159 stars have varying luminosities.
 These stars vary slightly (5–10%) in brightness due to non-radial gravity wave pulsations within themselves.
 They vibrate in a number of modes simultaneously, with typical periods between 300 and 3,000 seconds., Table 1.
-The first known star of this type is also PG 1159-035, which was found to be variable in 1979, and was given the variable star designation GW Vir in 1985.
+The first known star of this type is also PG 1159-035, which was found to be variable in 1979, and was given the variable star designation GW Virginis in 1985.
 These stars are called GW Vir stars, after their prototype, or the class may be split into DOV and PNNV stars., § 1.1;